c1728p9/board-recovery-instructions/win10-interface-update.md

 {{/media/uploads/c1728p9/os_flowchart.png|Determine steps needed to update your device's bootloader.}}

 === Required items ===
-* Updated DAPLink bootloader update image - see the table below to find the relevent firmware
+* DAPLink bootloader update image - see the table below to find the relevent firmware

 === <a name="step1"></a>Step 1: Disable storage services (for Windows 8/10 machines only) ===
 On your Windows 8 or Windows 10 machine, press and hold the Windows Logo Key and then press R. This will open the windows //Run// prompt.
 Once the //Run// prompt opens, type in {{{services.msc}}} and click the //OK// button.